 While a lot of the hotels are now providing their own adapters, if you’re staying in Airbnbs or hostels, you’ll definitely want to have an adapter to charge your devices.
 For me, it was important to have one that works in Europe and Asia because those are the places I visit most.
 This one has worked out well for me thus far since it’s universal.

 My goal is to travel sustainably, so constantly buying bottled water is a no go (and gets to be too expensive).
 I like this Nomader Collapsible water for how compact it becomes, making it perfect to fit in my purse if need be.
+If you’re going on an active trip, be sure to check out 5 Must-Have Things To Carry When Trekking.

 Protein is vital all the time, but especially on simple-carb laden travels, so these single-serve Vital Protein Collagen Peptides packets come with me to help me maintain my weight and not get too far off track on my nutrition while away from home.
 You can mix with water, juice, smoothies, cereal, etc because there is no flavor.